ArchiveBox/docs/Docker.md

 # then uncomment the sonic-related sections in docker-compose.yml
 nano docker-compose.yml

-# to backfill previously added snapshots into the full text index, run:
+# to backfill any existing archive data into the search index, run:
 docker compose run archivebox update --index-only
 ```